atlonglastkibet/atlonglastkibet/README.md

 ### Hello World!🌎 I’m David Kibet
-- I'm passionate about Data Science and Research
+- I'm passionate about Data Science and Research in human health
+- I have a background in Microbiology.
+I'm currently enrolled for Datascience in Zindua school
 - Currently building 'DataOpsKenya'- solving business & research needs in Kenya through quality data
-- Open to collabs in Machine Learning & Research
+- Open to collabs in Research, Data analysis and Machine learning
 - Email me: atlonglastkibet@gmail.com
 - I use arch btw